BhavanaAdiga/IIM-Skills-Technical-Documentation/Cloud computing.md

 # **1. INTRODUCTION**

 Cloud computing is the practice of offering computing and communications-related services using remotely located, network-based resources without requiring the user to possess those resources.
-The Internet is usually, but not always, the network in question.
 Data, software, storage, security, and other services are among the resources provided.

 The infrastructure is a "Cloud," which allows businesses and individuals to access applications on demand from anywhere in the world.
 A cloud is what we call a network of nodes like this.
 A cloud application is one that is built on top of such clouds.